Student Employment Policies

 If a student is going to be absent or tardy, the student must notify his or her supervisor as soon as possible.

-Student workers complete electronic timesheets through MyWitt.
-Some students may be required to use a time clock, while others will manually record their hours.
-Students are responsible for submitting hours and electronically signing their timesheets.
+Student workers complete electronic timesheets through myWitt.
+Some students may also be required to use a time clock, while others will manually record their hours.
+All students are responsible for submitting hours and electronically signing their timesheets through myWitt.
 Supervisors must electronically approve hours according to the payroll schedule.
-Hours not submitted by the deadline must be turned in on a paper timesheet and delivered to the Office of Student Employment by the supervisor.
-Additionally, you may not be paid on time for these hours.
-The Wage and Hour Division has accepted the practice of rounding off an employee’s worktime to the nearest quarter (15 minutes) of an hour, so all hours recorded will be paid to the nearest quarter hour.
-For example, students leaving at 4:05 p.m. will be paid until 4 p.m.; dismissal at 4:09 will be paid as if the student were present until 4:15.
+Hours not submitted by the deadline must be manually entered and approved by your supervisor prior to their deadline.
+Should both the student and supervisor deadlines be missed, your supervisor may submit your dates/times/hours by email to the Office of Student Employment.
+These hours will not be paid until the next month.
+Rounding to the nearest quarter (15 minutes) of an hour is acceptable.
+Hours may be submitted to the nearest quarter of an hour or may be submitted to the exact minute.
+For example, students leaving at 4:05 p.m. may submit either 4:05 p.m. or 4 p.m.
+If a student's dismissal time is at 4:09, a student may submit either 4:09 p.m or round to 4:15.

 Students access electronic timesheets through MyWitt by selecting the “Time Entry Form”.
 Choose the appropriate pay period and enter hours for each day worked during the pay period.
 You should enter and save hours as they are worked.
 Hours must be submitted no later than noon on the second working day of the month.
 More detailed instructions for accessing and completing these timesheets can be found on the Student Employment web page.
 From here, choose the “Web Time Entry tutorial”.